Totally Tangerine Dahlia

 - Botanical NameDahlia pinnata

-Totally Tangerine Dahlias are an enchanting color that dances between salmon and pink, with petite 3" diameter blooms.
-A more compact dahlia, at just 2-3' tall, this guy is a good choice for the front of the dahlia bed.
-Each tuber grows a plant laden with tons of blooms.
+Totally Tangerine Dahlias are a mesmerizing color that dances between salmon and hot pink, kissed with sunshine yellow.
+The petite 3" diameter single blooms grow on a more compact dahlia, at just 2-3' tall.
+This sweet little guy is a good choice for the front of the dahlia patch.

 - DEER Deer resistant